soonpark/Preliminary_AI_Kinematics_Pipeline/README.md

 * **Mean Average Recall (mAR):** 100.00%

 These sub-4 pixel error rates on the test split indicate that the model successfully learned to track the annotated points within this proof-of-concept dataset.

+## Generalization Note
+The final labeled output video is the same source video from which the 20 training frames were extracted.
+This demonstrates successful "in-domain" tracking for this specific setup.
+Scaling this model to track subjects robustly across different camera angles, lighting conditions, or new environments would require a larger, more diverse training dataset.